LizardByte/RetroArcher-plex/README.md

     - This video will be placed inside the `<plex data folder location>\Plex Media Server\Plug-in Support\Data\com.github.agents.reenignearcher.retroarcher` directory.
     - If your start videos are 1080p and 20 seconds in length, they will take approximately 5-6GB per 1000 files.
       - The length of the video can be adjusted in the plug-in settings within Plex.
 20 seconds is enough in my testing for Android clients.
 For Windows clients a longer amount may be desired.
 2. Note that Plex will start collecting meta-data once the videos are added.
-THe metadata collected can take up a lot of space.
+The metadata collected can take up a lot of space.
 Most users will have large rom collections, much larger than a standard movie library.
 Therefore consider that the metadata folder will grow tremendously.
 I am recommending a separate large SSD for your Plex Data folder only.
 3. Place start videos in `<plex data folder location>\Plex Media Server\Plug-ins\RetroArcher.bundle\Contents\Resources\StartVideos`
     - Games
       - Can contain game specific start videos